ToruSuzuki-github/EMNIST/README.md

     <dt>Summary_EMNIST.py</dt>
     <dd>Program files used to actually know the contents of EMNIST.</dd>
     <dt>FeatureExtraction_EMNIST.py</dt>
-    <dd>Program files to perform feature extraction for EMNIST.Unprocessed pixel values and average pixel values per mesh can be extracted.We use an external library, emnist[^emnist], to download EMNIST.</dd>
+    <dd>Program files to perform feature extraction for EMNIST.Unprocessed pixel values and average pixel values per mesh can be extracted.We use an external library, emnist[^3], to download EMNIST.</dd>
     <dt>kNN_EMNIST.py</dt>
-    <dd>Program file to apply k Nearest Neighbor[^KNeighborsClassifier] to the features extracted by FeatureExtraction_EMNIST.py.</dd>
+    <dd>Program file to apply k Nearest Neighbor[^2] to the features extracted by FeatureExtraction_EMNIST.py.</dd>
     <dt>feature_extraction</dt>
     <dd>A directory of program files to implement each feature extraction method.</dd>
     <dt>EMNIST</dt>